List of university a cappella groups in the United Kingdom: The Songsmiths

+They have also hosted the Showcase of Northern A Cappella (SNAC) in Leeds annually since 2018, inviting other university groups from around the North.

 University of Nottingham

+The University of Nottingham's A Cappella Society was formed in September 2014, as an umbrella society for a range of auditioned, non-auditioned, mixed-gender, and single-gender groups, across a wide variety of musical styles.

 RadioOctave

-RadioOctave is a mixed A cappella group from the University of Nottingham.
-Formed in 2014, it was the first A cappella group from the university.
-In 2016, RadioOctave competed at The Voice Festival UK for the first time, reaching the semi-finals.
+RadioOctave is a mixed a cappella group from the University of Nottingham.
+Formed in 2014, it was the first a cappella group from the university.
+In 2016, RadioOctave competed at The Voice Festival UK, reaching the semi-finals.

 In 2016, RadioOctave appeared on Gareth Malone's The Choir: Best in Britain, competing in the Midlands and Wales category.